-- 4.1 The Business Manager will consider the report, and where appropriate, instigate a Response Team.
-Membership will depend on the type and severity of the incident.
+- 4.1 The Business Manager will consider the report, and where appropriate, instigate a Response Team with ION's managed IT provider, Optimity.
 The response team will be responsible for investigating the circumstances and effect of the information security incident.
 An investigation will be started into material breaches within 24 hours of the breach being discovered, where practicable. - 4.2 The investigation will establish the nature of the incident, the type of data involved, whether the data is personal data relating to individuals or otherwise confidential or valuable.
 If personal data is involved, associated individuals must be identified and, if confidential/valuable data is concerned, what the legal and commercial consequences of the breach may be. - 4.3 The investigation will consider the extent of the sensitivity of the data, and a risk assessment performed as to what might be the consequences of its loss.
-This will include risk of damage and/or distress to individuals and the institution. - 4.4 The response team is responsible for formally documenting the incident and associated response.
+This will include risk of damage and/or distress to individuals and the institution.

+4.4 The response team is responsible for formally documenting the incident and associated response.
 This information will (as a minimum) be subject to review by the ICT Committee with serious incidents reviewed by the CEO and other senior managers.